Pot Stocks Fuel “the New Vice Economy”

 October 14, 2019

 Amber Lancaster: Welcome to this week’s Market Talk.
-I’m Amber Lancaster, joined by Paul Mampilly and Hudson Cashdan.
+I’m Amber Lancaster, joined by Paul Mampilly.
 Each week we look forward to sharing our viewpoints and giving insight into what’s on our radar.
 Today’s outlook is for the week of October 14, 2019.
-For this week’s update I’ll being by sharing with you what I’m watching and then we’ll hear from Hudson and Paul.
+For this week’s update I’ll being by sharing with you what I’m watching and then we’ll hear from Paul.

 Today I’ll cover three major topics.
 The first will be my take on recent and upcoming U.S. economic releases.
 Then my innovation story of the week with our Good News Roundup.
 I’ll end with an update on the Disruptification Index performance.
 Let’s begin.